 Different Types of Snorkels

-Classic Snorkels – How do They Work?
+Classic Snorkels – How do Snorkels Work?

-The traditional snorkel is a simple J shaped tube which finishes with a mouthpiece.
-You use this snorkel by attaching it to your mask either by using a clip or fixture provided.
+The traditional style is a simple J shaped tube which finishes with a mouthpiece.
+You use this by attaching it to your mask either by using a clip or fixture provided.
 Adjust the height of the snorkel so that the mouthpiece arrives at the level of the mouth to avoid any tension.

 This way, the snorkel is well-positioned out of the water.
 While wearing the mask, we will avoid breathing through the nose, you will only use your mouth to breath in through the snorkel and maintain the top of the tube above the water while your head is below the surface.

-Snorkels are designed to sit to the left side of your head and face.
+They are designed to sit to the left side of your head and face.
 This is because of how the mouthpiece curves.
 It is crucial that you have the snorkel sitting straight upwards when snorkeling near the surface.

 This helps to keep water out because if it was angled at any degree backward or forwards, water would be able to get into the tubing more easily.
 While it may seem like perfect common sense, it’s also imperative that you remember to keep the mouthpiece in your mouth.